anyone2/IndigoPlugin-Voice-Monkey/README.md

 4. Verify that the plugin is properly configured and functioning.
 5. Follow one of the Step-by-Step Guides shown below.

-**The Indigo Alexa Plugin and the Indigo Smart Home Skill are required**

 [Step-by-Step Guide](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/YESNO_QUESTIONS_TEXT_ONLY.md)

 [Step-by-Step Guide with screenshots](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/YESNO_QUESTIONS.md)